-License Racetracks and Wagering Facilities - The VRC conducts public hearings, facility inspections and background investigations on all applications for a license to own and operate pari-mutuel wagering facilities.
+License Racetracks and Wagering Facilities - The VRC conducts public hearings, facility inspections and background investigations relating to all license applications to own and operate pari-mutuel wagering facilities.

-Officiating - Stewards appointed by the VRC oversee and officiate live racing, certify the results of all races, conduct hearings and issue rulings where disputes or violations occur.
-The stewards also ensure that those individuals participating in horseracing adhere to all of the rules and regulations of the VRC.
+Officiating - Stewards/Judges appointed by the VRC oversee and officiate live racing, certify the results of all races, conduct hearings and issue rulings where disputes or violations occur.
+The stewards/judges also ensure that those individuals participating in horseracing adhere to all of the rules and regulations of the VRC.

-Regulations - Regulations are maintained, developed, and amended to ensure the highest standards of racing and wagering that are consistent with the racing industry in the United States.
+Regulations - Regulations are maintained, developed, and amended to ensure the highest standards of horse racing with pari-mutuel wagering.

-Drug Testing - Commission veterinarians take blood, urine and other samples from horses.
-These samples are submitted to an approved laboratory for testing by a chief racing chemist for any illegal or foreign substances that may affect the performance of a horse and/or the outcome of a race.
+Drug Testing - Commission veterinarians take blood, urine and other samples from selected horses.
+These samples are submitted to an approved laboratory for testing by a chief racing chemist for any illegal or foreign substances that might affect the performance of a horse and/or the outcome of a race.